Journey Engine Technical Documentation

 Architecture

-The audio system wraps Kira with lazy initialization (required on WASM for Web Audio API gesture requirements):
+For traditional .wav/.ogg playback, the engine wraps kira with lazy initialization (required on WASM for Web Audio API gesture requirements):

 AudioManager